vishalcloudyuga/dcos-website/README.md

 **Prerequisite:**

-- You must be have administrator privileges for the https://github.com/dcos/dcos-website repo.
+- You must have administrator privileges for the https://github.com/dcos/dcos-website repo.

 1. Check out the `develop` branch.